 Will student employment continue for the rest of the semester?

-While students are away, we expect that the College will continue to operate.
-Jobs that can be completed remotely may continue.
-More information will be forthcoming.
+While students are away, we expect that the college will continue to operate.
+However, student employment will be limited.
+Jobs that can be completed remotely may continue in certain circumstances.

 What if I have more questions?